iCliniq Logo

 • Symblepharon (bulbar and palpebral conjunctiva form an abnormal adhesion to one another).

-• Long-term ankyloblepharon (adhesion of the edges of the upper eyelid with the lower eyelid).
+• Long-term ankyloblepharon (adhesion of the edges of the upper eyelid to the lower eyelid).

-Oral Cavity - There occurs recurrent painful erosions and desquamative (red, swollen ulcerative appearance of the gums) gingivitis where the lesions heal with scarring.
+Oral Cavity - Recurrent painful erosions and desquamative (red, swollen, ulcerative appearance of the gums) gingivitis occur, and the lesions heal with scarring.
 Any mucosal site in the mouth may blister.
-When the pharynx is involved, it presents as hoarseness in voice or difficulty in swallowing.
+When the pharynx is involved, it presents as hoarseness in voice or difficulty swallowing.
 Progressive scarring may lead to esophageal stenosis (narrowing of the esophagus).
 Supraglottic (upper part of larynx including epiglottis) involvement may lead to airway obstruction requiring emergency treatment.

 Nasal Involvement - Nasal bleeding (epistaxis), nasal crusting, and bleeding after blowing the nose are seen.

-Skin - Vesicles that are small blisters or bulla that are bleeding large blisters are seen.
+Skin - Vesicles are small blisters or bulla are bleeding.
+Large blisters are seen.
 They may heal with scarring.
 Itchiness may be present at the blister site, or generalized itchiness may be present.
 Common sites include the scalp, head and neck, hands, or trunk.
 Scalp involvement may lead to hair loss.

 Genitals - On the genitalia, painful erosions involving the clitoris, labia, glans, or shaft of the penis may be seen.